Multi-agent orchestration is partly a token economics pattern.

 Local models add another lane.

-Final authority stays out of the local model lane:
+Final authority stays out of the local lane:

-That boundary makes the local model useful.
-Qwen can map sources, draft tradeoffs, outline options, and summarize supplied evidence.
-OpenAI GPT/Codex reviews the handoff.
-Then it classifies the result as accepted, revised, or rejected.
+That boundary makes the local model useful without turning it into hidden trust.
+Qwen can map sources, outline options, draft tradeoffs, or summarize supplied evidence.
+GPT/Codex reviews the handoff and classifies it as accepted, revised, or rejected.

 Model Use Becomes A Taxonomy